 Students wishing to withdraw from the school must complete an Official University Withdrawal Form, obtain the required signatures, and submit it to the Office of the Registrar.
 Courses must be officially dropped or a grade of F will be entered on the academic transcript.
-Failure to properly withdraw may result in the student not being allowed to re-enroll in the future or to receive proper refunds.
+Failure to properly withdraw may result in the student being ineligible for a refund and not being allowed to re-enroll in the future.